-The Chartered Institute of Public Finance & Accountancy (CIPFA) 2018 Prudential Code sets out the requirements for all local authorities to set an annual Treasury Management Strategy.
-The key objectives is to ensure, within a clear framework, that local authorities' capital investment plans are affordable, prudent and sustainable.
+The Chartered Institute of Public Finance & Accountancy (CIPFA) 2021 Prudential Code sets out the requirements for all local authorities to set an annual Treasury Management Strategy.
+The key objectives is to ensure, within a clear framework, that local authorities' capital investment plans are affordable, prudent and sustainable; that treasury management decisions are taken in accordance with good professional practice.
+Local authorities are required to have regard to the prudential code as set out in part one of the Local Government Act 2003 in England and Wales.

-Under the prudential system, individual local authorities are responsible for deciding the level of their affordable borrowing, having regard to the Code.
-Prudential limits apply to all borrowing, qualifying credit arrangements and other long-term liabilities - whether supported by government or entirely self-financed.
+Under the prudential system, individual local authorities are responsible for deciding the level of their affordable borrowing, having regard to the code.
+Prudential limits apply to all borrowing, qualifying credit arrangements and other long-term liabilities.
 The system is designed to encourage authorities that need and can afford to undertake capital investment to do so within a robust framework.